robren/old-pelican-based-blog/content/docker-build.md

 	... snip

-We can also use a browser and see the blog at the address "localhost" The next post will cover deploying this container to digital ocean.
+We can also use a browser and see the blog at the address "localhost"

+### Keeping it clean: Easy rebuilding
+It's very easy to get into a mess of leftover images and containers.
+The pelican code includes a handy fabric file to aid in rebuilding and deploying the blog.
+I added a new  docker_rebuild target to the fabfile to allow for easy cleanup and rebuilding of the docker image file

+## Next
+The next post will cover deploying this container to digital ocean.